yuxiangsun/RTFNet/README.md

 ## Introduction

 RTFNet is a data-fusion network for semantic segmentation.
 It consists of two encoders and one decoder.
 Although RTFNet is designed with RGB-Thermal data, it generalizes well for RGB-D data.
-Please take a look at another RAL [paper](https://doi.org/10.1109/LRA.2019.2932874).
+Please take a look at the [paper](https://doi.org/10.1109/LRA.2019.2932874).

 ## Dataset